jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 };
 ```
 Looking at all the words written in assembly, the longest name (`"O_NONBLOCK"`) is 11 characters long.
 Assuming
 8 bytes per word, we need two words to encode it.
 That explains how `name[15]` was chosen.
-It's marginally wasteful
+This choice is marginally wasteful
 on 32 bit chips (where words only occupy 4 bytes) but lets us get away with one fewer `__SIZEOF_POINTER__` conditional.
 Note that this choice doesn't impose a 15 character limit on FORTH words _provided_ our code never accesses the `.code`
 member directly and respects `.flags & F_LENMASK` instead.
 We introduced `code_field_address(word)` for convenience.